Xyrec/freya/README.md

 # Freya - The music player built with modern web technologies!

-Built with Tauri 2.0, SvelteKit, TypeScript and Rust.
+Built with Tauri 2.0, React, TypeScript and Rust.

 ## Rust

-- Rodio
+- Symphonia

 ## Svelte